haoranjiang-joe/starter-hugo-academic/content/publication/a-review-of-autonomous-intersections-design-and-management/index.md

 ---
-title: A review of autonomous intersections: design and management
+title: "A review of autonomous intersections: design and management"
 publication_types:
   - "2"
 authors: